Politically correct language defined by Whaleoil: Part four – Whale Oil Beef Hooked | Whaleoil Media

 Homophobic: This word used to mean anyone who hated gay people but modern usage has changed it to anyone who doesn’t agree with things like Gay marriage, or who thinks Gay pride parades are a waste of money and make gay people look like weirdos.
-A gay man himself and star of the Fabulous Faggot tour, Milo Yianopoulos is homophobic by today’s modern definition as he thinks that the notion of marriage for gay men is absurd.
+A gay man himself and star of the

+Fabulous Dangerous Faggot tour, Milo Yianopoulos is homophobic by today’s modern definition as he thinks that the notion of marriage for gay men is absurd.

 Safe Space: